openbmc/docs/dbus-interfaces.md

-OpenBMC DBUS API
+OpenBMC D-Bus API
 ================

 Please **note** that the v1.99.xx and greater code now has all of its interfaces defined in [this](https://github.com/openbmc/phosphor-dbus-interfaces) repository.
 The below information in this document is for all v1.0.xx code.

-This document aims to specify the OpenBMC DBUS API.
+This document aims to specify the OpenBMC D-Bus API.

 The Phosphor distribution provides sample applications that implement off all the interfaces and objects listed below.
-Alternative or more feature complete applications are possible by implementing parts of this DBUS API.
+Alternative or more feature complete applications are possible by implementing parts of this D-Bus API.

-OpenBMC typically adheres to DBUS best practices and usage models; however, one deviation is that OpenBMC places no requirements on well-known service names.
+OpenBMC typically adheres to D-Bus best practices and usage models; however, one deviation is that OpenBMC places no requirements on well-known service names.
 This allows developers to structure their object implementations in whatever processes they choose.
-In the standard DBUS programming model, applications connect to a service with a well-known name.
+In the standard D-Bus programming model, applications connect to a service with a well-known name.
 The well-known name is associated with a fixed schema.
 In OpenBMC, without any standardization of well-known names, applications lose the knowledge of what applications provide